sed-boi/render-stats/README.md

 **Pre-release Version 1.0.0-beta**

-The Render Stats Addon for Blender creates a lightweight HTTP server that automatically maps your NAT via UPnP and supports IPv6 connections.
+The Render Stats Addon for Blender creates a lightweight HTTP server that automatically maps via UPnP and supports IPv6 connections.
 It serves a browser-friendly UI that displays live render statistics—including current frame, total frames, progress, and frame timing—via a progress bar and a log console that aggregates messages from your render pipeline.

 This addon streamlines remote render monitoring by eliminating manual configuration steps.
 Simply start the addon, and it automatically generates a unique public URL (with a QR code) that you can open on any browser to track your render progress in real time.